thedissenter/thedissenter/content/episodes/108-Richard-Shweder-Morality--Haidts-Moral-Foundations--and-Multiculturalism.md

   \ of many awards, including a John Simon Guggenheim Fellowship (1985-86) and the\
   \ American Association for the Advancement of Science Socio-Psychological Prize\
   \ for his essay \u201CDoes the Concept of the Person Vary Cross-Culturally?\u201D\
-  . (\u2026) He is a Fellow of the American Academy of Arts and Sciences.
-He has served\
+  .
+He is a Fellow of the American Academy of Arts and Sciences.
+He has served as\
-  \ as President of the Society for Psychological Anthropology."
+  \ President of the Society for Psychological Anthropology.  "
 title: '#108 Richard Shweder: Morality, Haidt''s Moral Foundations, and Multiculturalism'
 ---
 {{< episode >}}